datalust/seq-examples/cluster/seq-cluster-docker-compose/README.md

 How it works
 ------------

+The `compose.yaml` defines a docker network with:
+* a Postgresql server
+* two Seq servers in a cluster
+* an nginx server
+* a diagnostic Seq instance that receives telemetry from the cluster node
+* a number of other containers for running various `seqcli` and `curl` commands

-The `compose.yaml` defines a docker network with a Postgresql server, two Seq servers and an nginx server.
-The scripts `seq1init.sh` and `seq2init.sh` are mapped into their respective Seq containers and configure the leader (seq1) and the follower (seq2).
-Once `seq1` and `seq2` are healthy `seq1setlicense` uses `seqcli` to apply the license certificate (`cert.txt`) to their respective servers.
-Nginx is configured as a round robin reverse proxy listening on `5666`, which is the only port exposed from the docker network.
+Nginx is configured (default.conf) as a round robin reverse proxy listening on `5666`, which is the only port exposed from the docker network.